Autos

 each front wheel as viewed from the side of the vehicle.
 Caster is measured

 in degrees of an angle.
-If the steering axis tilts backward-that is, the upper
+If the steering axis tilts backward-that is, the

-would be acceptable with manual steering.
+acceptable with manual steering.
 Too little caster can make

 steering unstable and cause wheel shimmy.
 Extremely negative caster and the